-So now that I am, as they say, in the winter of my life I am finally spouting off so much fodder–albeit without much shuffle and interest–that I am fine with the little bit of writing I’ve done, yes I hope someone might say to me that it is worth something, but if not, I will go quietly and comfortably to my grave without much regret.
+Albeit, I am without much capability or even interest in the outside world– I am fine with the little bit of writing I’ve done, yes I hope someone might say to me that it is worth something, but if not I will go quietly and comfortably to my grave without much regret.
 My children will inherit my words, and either do something with them, keep them until they die, or just throw them away.
 That is the way of life, so it’s okay.

 I hope you get something from my writing and take it with you to a better tomorrow.